Dijohnson/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path name of the currentr working directory
+Script that prints the absolutre path name of the currentr working directory in a long format